The Wirehaired Pointing Griffon gets their name from the harsh, wiry coat. It gives them a rugged, unkempt appearance.

-This medium-sized sporting breed is most distinguishable for their dense, water-resistant, double coat, which has a coarse, wiry texture and comes complete with a beard and moustache.
+This medium-sized sporting breed is most distinguishable for their dense, water-resistant, double coat.
+It has a coarse, wiry texture and comes complete with a beard and moustache.

 Coat colors include steel gray with brown markings, chestnut brown, roan, white and brown, and white and orange.

-Although their coat gives them a somewhat scruffy appearance, they’re a handsome dog with a noble bearing.
+Their coat gives them a somewhat scruffy appearance.
+But, they’re a handsome dog with a noble bearing.

 Strong limbs allow them to move with a cat-like grace over any terrain.

 The head is square-shaped with round, intelligent eyes framed by generous eyebrows, and hanging ears.

 The Wirehaired Pointing Griffon generally gets along with everyone.
 This includes children and other dogs and pets.
 But, this is dependent on proper socialization.